6 Ways To Keep Ants Out Of Hummingbird Feeders

 5.)
 Create a Moat

 6.)
-Hang Over Water
+Hang Poles Over Water

 Ants do not like water because they are not strong swimmers.
-Hang your feeder pole in a pond or bird bath, doing so doesn’t allow the ants free access to climbing the pole.
+Hang your feeder pole in a pond or birdbath, doing so doesn’t allow the ant’s free access to climbing the pole.

 Have Another Way I Missed?